aosmcleod/clientsuccess-mcp/README.md

 # ClientSuccess MCP Server

 > [!IMPORTANT]
-> ClientSuccess has communicated that they will be releasing an **official MCP server in 2026**.
+> ClientSuccess has communicated to me that they will be releasing an **official MCP server in 2026**.
 Accordingly, this repository is **archived** pending their release.
->
-> Keep an eye on official ClientSuccess channels for news and availability details from them directly.
+Keep an eye on official ClientSuccess channels for news and availability details from them directly.

 An [MCP](https://modelcontextprotocol.io/) server for [ClientSuccess](https://www.clientsuccess.com/) — the customer success platform.
 Provides AI assistants with read, write, and analysis tools covering your full ClientSuccess portfolio.